Most Church of England marriages will not require a licence, but in some circumstances you might need to apply for one…

 If you have no legal connection to the church where you would like your wedding to take place, and don’t have time to create one before your wedding, there are two further licence options which may be suggested to you:

-If one or both of you are nationals from a country outside the European Economic Area, you will each need to obtain a Superintendent Registrar’s Certificate to enable you to marry.
+If either of you is not a national of the UK or Ireland and doesn’t hold Settled or Pre-Settled Status under the EU Settlement Scheme, you will need to obtain a Superintendent Registrar’s Marriage Schedule to enable you to marry.

 The granting of licences is not always guaranteed, so be sure to explore your options as far in advance as you can before your wedding.